microsoft/semantic-kernel/java/PACKAGES.md

 ## Common Packages

 `semantickernel-bom`
-: A BOM that can be used to define the versions of all semantic kernel packages.
+: A Maven project BOM that can be used to define the versions of all semantic kernel packages.

 `semantickernel-api`
 : Main API for the semantic kernel.
 Defines the core public API for the semantic kernel.